whoisjordangarcia/cohort-analysis/README.md

 # cohort_analysis
 cohort analysis on a set of customers to help identify changes in ordering behavior based on their signup date.

-## How to run the Cohort Analysis Application?
+### How to run the Cohort Analysis Application?
 This application is using dotnet core 2.1 and has been containerized using Docker.
-Navigate to `Invitae.CohortAnalysis` and run the following command
+If you don't have docker installed click [here](https://store.docker.com/) to download.
+Navigate to `Invitae.CohortAnalysis` and run the following command:

 ```sh
 docker-compose build